fpassow/world_data/owid_covid/queries_and_results.md

 |Vietnam           |2022|March    |62                |16.04                                 |
 |Vietnam           |2022|April    |11                |90.46                                 |

+### Countries with the Most "Hight Covid" Months
+Find countries with the most months during which more than 10 new cases were reported per thousand people

 ```
--- Find countries with the most months during which more than 10 new cases were reported per thousand people
 SELECT [Location], count(*) as [Months]
 FROM #monthly_cases
 WHERE [MonthlyNewCasesPerThousand] >= 10